Stephanie Mills

-Stephanie Dorthea Mills (born March 22, 1957) is an American singer and songwriter.
-She rose to stardom as "Dorothy" in the original seven-time Tony Award winning Broadway run of the musical The Wiz from 1974 to 1979.
+Stephanie Dorthea Mills (born March 22, 1957) is an American singer, songwriter and actress.
+She rose to stardom as Dorothy Gale in the original seven-time Tony Award winning Broadway run of the musical The Wiz from 1974 to 1979.
 The song "Home" from the show later became a Number 1 U.S. R&B hit and her signature song.

 During the 1980s, she had five Number 1 R&B hits, including "Home", "I Have Learned to Respect the Power of Love", "I Feel Good All Over", "(You're Puttin') A Rush on Me" and "Something in the Way (You Make Me Feel)".
 She won a Grammy Award for Best Female R&B Vocal Performance for her song "Never Knew Love Like This Before" in 1981.
 Her albums What Cha Gonna Do with My Lovin, Sweet Sensation and Stephanie went gold or platinum, all through 20th Century Fox Records.

-Biography
+In 2025, Billboard named her one of the "75 Best R&B singers of All Time".

-Early life and career
+Early life

-Born Stephanie Dorthea Mills to Joseph and Christine Mills and raised in Bedford–Stuyvesant, Brooklyn, Mills sang gospel music as a child at Brooklyn's Cornerstone Baptist Church.
+Stephanie Mills was born to Joseph and Christine Mills and raised in Bedford–Stuyvesant, Brooklyn.
+Mills was raised Baptist and sang gospel music as a child at Brooklyn's Cornerstone Baptist Church.

+Career

 Mills began her professional career at age nine, appearing in the Broadway musical Maggie Flynn.
 After winning Amateur Night at the Apollo Theater six weeks straight at age eleven, Mills went on to become the opening act for the Isley Brothers.
 In 1973, Mills was signed to Paramount Records by Michael Barbiero, and her first single "I Knew It Was Love" was released.
 Mills was later signed to Motown after being suggested by Suzanne de Passe.
 Her first two albums there failed to produce a hit, and Mills left the label in 1976.